jmoenig/Snap/DEVLOG.md

 ### 2024-04-05
 * gui: restore scripts pane alpha when toggling out of performer mode
+* gui: automatically toggle out of performer mode when changing the stage dimensions

 ### 2024-04-04
 * gui, objects, store, threads, stdlib: integrated Lisp-syntax primitives into the blocks dictionary